Nerdinacan/galaxy-history-graph-experiment/README.md

 x Zoom
 x Pan
 x Select Event

-Zoom/Pan diagram to center on selected node
+x Diagram:  Build "kraken" layout instead of stock force-directed layout, less motion, try to avoid crossing the edges as much

-Created "Windowed" scrollable graph, shows portion of history within designated "radius" of selected point, move with mouse-wheel by picking random parent
+Create "Windowed" scrollable graph, shows portion of history within designated "radius" of selected point, move with mouse-wheel by picking random parent

+Zoom/Pan diagram to center on selected node, use mouse wheel to switch to nearby node

+Center graph properly

 Diagram:  Fly-out labels for tags, size, etc. on rollover in main graph instead of static rollover location

-Diagram:  Build "kraken" layout instead of stock force-directed layout, less motion, try to avoid crossing the edges as much

 Diagram: edge links should be arrows with little pointers indicating direction of processing